Build your first AI testing workflow with Datasets, Evaluations, and Versioning

 By testing multiple semantic contexts with a single structural rule, you ensure:

-Output format stability
+Output format stability and schema compliance

-Regression detection when prompts are modified
+Regression detection when prompts or configurations are modified

 This is a simple but powerful example of how Datasets and Evaluations introduce measurable reliability into AI-driven workflows.